-The external auditors' findings and recommendations are set out in the Annual Audit Letter (published October 2013) and the Audit Results Report (published in July 2013).
-Overall, the Annual Audit Letter was positive.
-An unqualified opinion was received on the 2012/13 financial statements and the auditors were satisfied that the Council has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
+The external auditors' findings and recommendations are set out in the Annual Audit Letter (published October 2014) and the Audit Results Report (published in July 2014).
+Overall, the Annual Audit Letter was positive and complimented the Council on the excellent quality of its processes for producing the accounts, including supporting paperwork.
+An unqualified opinion was received on the 2013/14 financial statements and the auditors were satisfied that the Council has made proper arrangements for securing financial resilience and for challenging how it secures economy, efficiency and effectiveness in its use of resources.

-The service assurance model was again used for 2013/14, whereby heads of service were required to complete self assessment questionnaires in respect of the control environment within their particular service area.
+The Council has a service assurance model, whereby Heads of Service are required to complete self assessment questionnaires in respect of the control environment within their particular service area.
 The combined results provided a positive overall assessment for the Council's internal control environment.
-The issues emerging from this exercise have been considered and included as appropriate in section 5 below.
+The issues emerging from this exercise have been considered and included as appropriate in section 5 on page 61.